-- Once the system restarts, check if the MsMpEng.exe high memory or msmpeng.exe high disk usage problem is resolved or not.
+- Once the system restarts, check on the MsMpEng.exe high memory or msmpeng.exe high disk usage problem is resolved or not.
 If the problem persists then uninstall the Microsoft Security Essentials from the computer and go to the next solution.

-Method 4: You need to install another Antivirus Program
+Method 4: Install another Antivirus

 It is understood that Microsoft Security Essentials (MSE) is causing high CPU Usage and it’s better to opt for an alternate antivirus to protect your computer.
 In order to do so you must take proper measure to ensure that MSE is completely removed from your computer so you can proceed to install an alternate Antivirus for protection against external threats.